thermalogic/Practices/P5/README.md

 Please use the [fastipow.cpp](./cpp/fastipow.cpp)
 TO DO the following tasks:

-* The source codes(C/C++):(1.5)
+* The source codes/headers(C/C++):(1.5)

     *  The function of The Repeated Squaring Method

-    *  The example code to call The Repeated Squaring Method
+    *  The example application to call The Repeated Squaring Method

 * Makefiles(3)

-    * Making EXE with the source code of The Repeated Squaring Method and it's caller
+    * Making EXE with multi-source files: the codes of The Repeated Squaring Method and it's caller

     * Making The Shared Library of The Repeated Squaring Method

-    * Making EXE using the shared library
+    * Making EXE to use the shared library

 * Images：(0.5)

-     * The screenshot of coding,making exe using the shared library and running the exe
+     * The screenshot of coding,making exe to use the shared library and running the exe

      Example: